JohnManalac/Router/README.md

 Author: John Manalac
 Date: May 22, 2023

+This is a simulation of a router connected to multiple networks.

 Check CHANGELOG.txt for changes to implementation.

 NOTES:

-PLEASE view the topology with indent mode Tabs, size 4, no wrap.
+PLEASE view the topology with indent size 4, no wrap.

 Credit to Peter C. Johnson for related cs431vde sections.

-*/

-This is a simulation of a router connected to multiple networks.
+#------------------#

 NETWORK TOPOLOGY: